 In 2002, HRH the Prince Consort made a visit to Kinabatangan and stayed at Sukau Rainforest Lodge.
 The Prince Consort also participated in our reforestation program, Kinabatangan Wildlife Corridor Regeneration Program (KWICORP).

-In honour of His Royal Highness' contribution, we dedicated room no. 10 to HRH Prince Henrik.
+In honour of His Royal Highness’ contribution, we dedicate Villa Number 8 to HRH Prince Henrik.